 There are several Utah schools offering criminal justice degree programs of some kind.
 These include both two-year, associate (AA) programs and four-year bachelor's (BA or BS) programs.
 Master's programs in criminal justice education are also offered by several schools in the state.
 To see our school listings, click on the button below and request information from multiple schools to get your search started!

 Below, CriminalJusticePrograms.com speaks with Professor Daniel Swanson, Chair of the Criminal Justice Program for Broadview University about the challenges and rewards of earning a degree in Criminal Justice.

-If you have previous experience in criminal justice, a Master's Degree could allow you to successfully seek management and administrative jobs across a range of criminal justice specialties including law enforcement, probation and parole, criminal investigations and forensics.
+If you have previous experience in criminal justice, a master's Degree could allow you to successfully seek management and administrative jobs across a range of criminal justice specialties including law enforcement, probation and parole, criminal investigations and forensics.
 Otherwise, you can look at enrolling in a bachelor's program.
-Like other bachelor degrees, you will usually find your studies built around a core curriculum such as Science, math and English.
+Like other bachelor's degrees, you will usually find your studies built around a core curriculum such as science, math and English.
 Beyond those courses, you will have the freedom to choose electives during your junior and senior years.
 Specialized criminal justice curriculum may include the following:

 - A History of U.S. Criminal Justice

 - Research Methodologies in Criminal Justice

 - The Courts in the U.S. Legal System

 - A History of Race Relations in the U.S.

 - Legal Research and Writing

 During your criminal justice education one semester of field work is normally incorporated into your junior year.
 In the final year of criminal justice studies, most institutions require you to complete an off-site internship during your senior year.